 Don and spouse Susan are ardent boaters, walkers and global travellers.
-Don is volunteer National Marketing Chair at Canadian Power and Sail Squadrons – volunteers focused on teaching boating skills.
-He is also Director, International Service, Rotary Club of Ladysmith, which has a long-term involvement in sustainable development projects with other Rotary Clubs with a Mayan Women’s group in Guatemala.
+Don has held senior positions locally, regionally and nationally in Canadian Power and Sail Squadrons – volunteers focused on teaching boating skills.
+He is also Director, International Service, Rotary Club of Ladysmith, B.C., which has a long-term involvement in sustainable development projects with other Rotary Clubs with a Mayan Women’s group in Guatemala.

 He resides in Ladysmith, B.C.

 Julie Caissie is president of the New Brunswick Home Economics Association, a professor in Family Studies at Université de Moncton and the owner of JC Research and Consultation.
 She has bachelor’s and master’s degrees in family studies and a doctorate in francophone minority education from the Université de Moncton.
 She has obtained the Newborn Behavioral Observation certification (level 1) from the Brazelton Institute located in Boston.
 She is a member of the Greater Moncton Chamber of Commerce, the International Federation for Home Economics, the New Brunswick Common Front for Social Justice and the New Brunswick Home Economics Association.